Matthew Drucker

 So yeah, I am in the record books!!!

-If I am purchased, I bring a lot to the table (in this case desk).
+Highly versatile, a great return on investment, and I bring a lot to the table (or desk).

 Ingredients for the perfect candidate:

-Creative: During Covid I self taught myself how to draw/animate with the program Adobe Animate.
-(Don’t, I look handsome!)
+Creative: During Covid, I taught myself how to draw and animate using Adobe Animate (Don’t, I look handsome!)
 I also edit my animations with the program iMovie.

 Innovative: At my time at Wakefern (ShopRite) as problem solver, I turned issues/pain points into solutions.
 When I first started in advertising, the department was using tissue paper to apply changes to our ads.
-I suggested we edit corrections on pdf files to make it easier for production department to apply our changes.
+I spearheaded a digital migration from physical proofing workflows to cloud-based PDF tracking, slashing review cycles and accelerating production timelines between the advertising and production departments.

 Collaborator: For any business to thrive collaboration is key.
-At Wakefern, I suggested my team should have weekly brainstorming sessions.
+At Wakefern (ShopRite), I suggested my team should have weekly brainstorming sessions.
 It was a great forum because everyone in the meeting was encouraged to participate.
 After all, success is only as great as the team you surround yourself with.

 All I ask is that if I am performing, please DO NOT throw any sort of produce my way.
 Thanks!